ABOUT THE INN

 A SEASIDE BED & BREAKFAST

 Dashwood Manor Seaside Bed & Breakfast provides the perfect lodging for vacation holidays, business travel, and romantic getaways.
-This 1912 heritage home sits gracefully on the edge of Victoria’s scenic marine drive, Dallas Road, and is surrounded by incredible ocean and mountain views, mile long beaches, and the infamous Beacon Hill Park.
-Just walking distance from Cook Street Village, James Bay, and the inner harbour of downtown Victoria, there is no shortage of incredible restaurants, coffee shops, attractions, and culture to experience during your stay at the Dashwood Manor!
+This 1912 heritage home sits gracefully on the edge of Victoria’s scenic marine drive, Dallas Road, and is surrounded by incredible ocean and mountain views, mile long beaches, and the famous Beacon Hill Park.
+Just walking distance from Cook Street Village, James Bay, and the inner harbour of downtown Victoria.
+There is no shortage of incredible restaurants, coffee shops, attractions, and culture to experience during your stay at the Dashwood Manor!

 Book your stay now to kick back, relax, breathe in the fresh ocean air, and get to know what island living is all about!

 Arthur Lineham, a Businessman

 The historic manor house at 1 Cook Street, which provides heritage lodging for visitors to Victoria, began with an ambitious and talented Vancouver Island resident, Arthur Lineham.
 Arthur and Eleanor Lineham built their family home at 1 Cook Street in 1912.
 Arthur was a prominent businessman, developer, tourism promoter and politician in the city.
 One of his many roles was that of being the manager of BC Light and Power Company’s operation in Victoria.
 By all accounts, he was a talented and ambitious man.